texastony/aws-encryption-sdk-java/README.md

   If you do not have Bouncy Castle, go to https://bouncycastle.org/latest_releases.html, then download the provider file that corresponds to your JDK.
   Or, you can pick it up from Maven (groupId: `org.bouncycastle`, artifactId: `bcprov-ext-jdk15on`).

-  Beginning in version 1.6.1,
-  the AWS Encryption SDK also works with Bouncy Castle FIPS (groupId: `org.bouncycastle`, artifactId: `bc-fips`) as an alternative to non-FIPS Bouncy Castle.
-  For help installing and configuring Bouncy Castle FIPS properly, see [BC FIPS documentation](https://www.bouncycastle.org/documentation.html), in particular, **User Guides** and **Security Policy**.
+  Beginning in version 1.6.1, the AWS Encryption SDK for Java also works with Bouncy Castle FIPS (groupId: `org.bouncycastle`, artifactId: `bc-fips`) as an alternative to non-FIPS Bouncy Castle.
+For help installing and configuring Bouncy Castle FIPS, see [BC FIPS documentation](https://www.bouncycastle.org/documentation.html), in particular, **User Guides** and **Security Policy**.

 ### Optional Prerequisites

 #### AWS Integration
-You don't need an Amazon Web Services (AWS) account to use this SDK, but some of the [example code][examples] requires an AWS account, a customer master key (CMK) in AWS KMS, and the AWS SDK for Java.
+You don't need an Amazon Web Services (AWS) account to use the AWS Encryption SDK, but some of the [example code][examples] require an AWS account, an AWS KMS key, and the AWS SDK for Java 1.x.
+(The AWS Encryption SDK for Java does not support the AWS SDK for Java 2.x.)

 * **To create an AWS account**, go to [Sign In or Create an AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) and then choose **I am a new user.** Follow the instructions to create an AWS account.

-* **To create a CMK in AWS KMS**, go to [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the KMS documentation and then follow the instructions on that page.
+* **To create a symmetric encryption KMS key in AWS KMS**, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

-* **To download and install the AWS SDK for Java**, go to [Installing the AWS SDK for Java](https://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-install-sdk.html) in the AWS SDK for Java documentation and then follow the instructions on that page.
+* **To download and install the AWS SDK for Java 1.x**, see [Installing the AWS SDK for Java 1.x](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/getting-started.html).

 #### Amazon Corretto Crypto Provider
 Many users find that the Amazon Corretto Crypto Provider (ACCP) significantly improves the performance of the AWS Encryption SDK.
-For help installing and using ACCP, see the [ACCP GitHub Respository](https://github.com/corretto/amazon-corretto-crypto-provider) .
+For help installing and using ACCP, see the [amazon-corretto-crypto-provider repository](https://github.com/corretto/amazon-corretto-crypto-provider).

-### Download
+### Download the AWS Encryption SDK for Java
 You can get the latest release from Maven:

 ```xml